314dev/PI/docs/source/starter/lightning_lite.rst

 ========

 Let the precision backend autocast the block of code under this context manager.
-This is optional and already done by Lite for the model's forward method (once the model was :meth:`~pytorch_lightning.lite.lite.LightningLite.setup`).
+This is optional and already done by Lite for the model's forward method (once the model was :meth:`~pi_ml.lite.lite.LightningLite.setup`).
 You need this only if you wish to autocast more operations outside the ones in model forward:

 .. code-block:: python